2 pkgs Cream Cheese (8 oz), softened

 1/2 teaspoon vanilla (get the good stuff, it's worth it)

-Mix all this up with an electric mixer until smooth and pour into a ready-made graham cracker crust, bake at 350 degrees for 40 minutes or until the center is almost set, let it cool, refrigerate for 3-4 hours and it's done.
+Mix the first three ingredients with an electric mixer until smooth, add the eggs and mix just enough to blend them in and pour into a ready-made graham cracker crust, bake at 325 degrees for 45 minutes or until the center is almost set, let it cool, refrigerate for 3-4 hours and it's done.

 To the basic recipe you can add several different flavors and if you really want to get fancy you can get a set of springform pans and make your own crust.
 A basic graham cracker crust is as follows: